-6.4 Other Specific Safeguarding Issues
+7.5 Other Specific Safeguarding Issues

-All staff are made aware of, and alert to, other specific safeguarding issues, and given particular advice on these, by the DSL in the annual refresher training on CP matters.
+All staff are made aware of, and alert to, other specific safeguarding issues, and given particular advice on these, by the DSL in the annual refresher training or interim updates.
 Further information can be obtained from the DSL.